CoinCulture/claw/README.md

 ## Run

 ```
-# initaite a new contract
+# initiate a new contract
 claw new john examples/templates/consultant.md

 # change to the newly created directory